Space Entrepreneurship and Investment Committee (SEIC)

-The Entrepreneurship and Investment Committee (EIC), inaugurated in 2007, promotes dialogue among entrepreneurs, established companies, government, and academia, focusing on encouragement of economic innovation and attraction of private investment.
-By 2012, the Committee should be established as a recognised global clearinghouse for dialogue concerning these subjects.
-By 2027, the EIC should be generating ideas and inspiring initiatives in various regions around the world that concretely contribute to technology-driven economic growth.
+The Space Entrepreneurship and Investment Committee (SEIC), inaugurated in 2007, promotes dialogue among entrepreneurs, established companies, government, and academia, focusing on the encouragement of economic innovation, private-public partnership, the diversification of the space economy budgets for the various fields within the space industry, and the attraction of private investment.
+In 2012, the Committee was recognized as a global clearinghouse for dialogue concerning these subjects.
+By 2027, the SEIC should be generating ideas and inspiring initiatives in various regions worldwide that concretely contribute to technology-driven economic growth.

 Committee rules for membership applications and renewal

-- An EIC member submits a member-candidate’s name, along with a brief CV of the candidate, to the EIC chair.
+- A SEIC member submits a member-candidate’s name, along with a brief CV of the candidate, to the SEIC chair.

-- The Chair will forward the name and CV to other EIC members.
+- The Chair will forward the name and CV to other SEIC members.

-- Current EIC members will be given an appropriate amount of time to review and provide comment on the candidature.
+- Current SEIC members will be given an appropriate amount of time to review and provide comment on the candidature.

-- At the end of the allotted time, the EIC Chair will call for an informal vote by the current members for acceptance of the candidate-member.
+- At the end of the allotted time, the SEIC Chair will call for an informal vote by the current members for acceptance of the candidate-member.

 - Results of the vote will be recorded and the appropriate letter will be sent to the candidate immediately afterward.